 Crowdfunding on BackaBuddy

-Funds will also help Lynnette remain in Thailand, ensuring she can continue visiting and advocating for Ashley—something vital to Ashley’s mental and emotional well-being.
-Her living expenses total around ฿17,000 (R9,010) per month.
+Funds also helped Lynnette remain in Thailand, ensuring she could continue visiting and advocating for Ashley—something vital to Ashley’s mental and emotional well-being.
+Her living expenses totaled around ฿17,000 (R9,010) per month.
+Combined, their monthly expenses amounted to ฿31,700 (R16,801).
+A full breakdown of costs was available on the crowdfunding page.

 To Support Ashley’s crowdfunding campaign on BackaBuddy, visit here: https://www.backabuddy.co.za/campaign/ashley-oosthuizens-fight-for-freedom.
 Donors are able to make once-off and recurring donations.